cirosantilli/git-tutorial/index.md

 ###Uncommitted changes

-Unlike when checking out the entire repo, Git does not prompt you in case of non committed modifications When checking out individual files!
+Unlike when checking out the entire repo, Git does not prompt you in case of non-committed modifications when checking out individual files!

 This is a great way to achieve data loss.